 You may have options to avoid some of the common pitfalls some people experience immediately after a DUI arrest in California.
 It may even be possible to have the charges dismissed or reduced.

-Bay Area DUI attorney William Walraven can help defend you or a loved one against misdemeanor or felony DUI charges in California.
-Don’t take a chance with your future.
-Call the Law Offices of William Walraven and let us fight to protect your future and freedom.
-Learn more about California DUI laws by reading our FAQ section below.
+I am DUI attorney William Walraven, and I can help defend you or a loved one against misdemeanor or felony DUI charges.
+Don't take a chance with your future.
+Call the Law Offices of William Walraven and let me fight to protect your future and freedom.
+Learn more about California DUI laws by reading my FAQ section below.

-- What are the immediate consequences of a DUI in California?
+What are the immediate consequences of DUI in California?

 After you are taken into custody on suspicion of a DUI, the arresting officer will forward a driver's license suspension or revocation order to the California DMV (Form DS-367).
 In addition, the arresting officer will confiscate your California driver's license.
 You will then have 10 days to request a DMV hearing to challenge the license revocation or suspension.
 Should you fail to request a hearing within 10 days you waive your right to a hearing and then your driver's license will be suspended automatically.